 In this blog, I’m going to cover 5 things to discuss with your recruiter before letting them put your CV forward.
 Points such as those below could be the difference between getting interviewed or being rejected, so if this really is the job of your dreams make sure that you cover these 5 questions to ask your recruiter next time you speak.

-The CV: Firstly is your recruiter hell-bent on having your CV?
+The CV: Is your recruiter hell-bent on having your CV?

 The chances are that if your recruiter has not even been able to close a meeting with the hiring company, the relationship between them and ensuing lack of trust significantly limits your chances of getting an interview there too.

 The Hiring Manager: Is the recruiter dealing with the hiring manager, or HR / internal recruitment?